-If you’re choosing mattress protection for a child who wets the bed, you’ll quickly encounter two main formats: the fitted mattress protector and the encasement mattress protector.
-Both do the job — but they do it differently, and for heavy or frequent bedwetting, the distinction matters more than most product descriptions let on.
+If you’re choosing mattress protection for a child who wets the bed, you’ll encounter two main formats: the fitted mattress protector and the encasement mattress protector.
+Both serve their purpose but differ in how they do so, and for heavy or frequent bedwetting, the distinction is important.

-This guide covers how each type works, what the practical differences are, and which is likely to suit your situation.
+This guide explains how each type works, their practical differences, and which might suit your situation.

 What Is a Fitted Mattress Protector?

-A fitted protector covers the top and sides of the mattress — much like a fitted sheet.
-It has elasticated corners that tuck underneath, leaving the base and underside of the mattress exposed.
+A fitted protector covers the top and sides of the mattress—similar to a fitted sheet.
+It has elasticated corners that tuck underneath, leaving the mattress base and underside exposed.

 Most waterproof fitted protectors use a polyurethane (PU) membrane laminated to a soft fabric surface.
-The membrane blocks liquid from passing through to the mattress, while the top layer feels relatively normal against a sheet.
+The membrane prevents liquids from passing through to the mattress, while the top layer feels relatively normal against a sheet.

 Advantages of fitted protectors

-- Easy to put on and take off — important when you’re changing bedding at 3am
+- Easy to put on and remove—useful when changing bedding at 3am

 - Machine washable and usually tumble-dryer safe

-- Wide range of sizes, including cot, single, double and king
+- Available in a range of sizes, including cot, single, double, and king

-- Breathable options available, which can help with overnight comfort
+- Breathable options are available, which can improve overnight comfort

 Limitations of fitted protectors